otvam/pypeec/docs/content/install.rst

 Some **important remarks** about the **PyPI/Conda packages**:

-* PyPEEC packages are architecture and system independent.
+* PyPEEC packages are architecture and system-independent.
-* Some dependencies are architecture and system dependent.
+* Some dependencies are architecture and system-dependent.
 * The optional HPC/GPU libraries are usually easier to install through Conda.
 * The Jupyter libraries are usually easier to install through Conda.